Ming dynasty: Population

 The number of people counted in the 1381 census was 59,873,305; however, this number dropped significantly when the government found that some 3 million people were missing from the tax census of 1391.
-Even though underreporting figures was made a capital crime in 1381, the need for survival pushed many to abandon the tax registration and wander from their region, where Hongwu had attempted to impose rigid immobility on the populace.
+Even though underreporting figures was made a capital crime in 1381, the need for survival pushed many to abandon the tax registration and wander from their region, where the Hongwu Emperor had attempted to impose rigid immobility on the populace.
 The government tried to mitigate this by creating their own conservative estimate of 60,545,812 people in 1393.
 In his Studies on the Population of China, Ping-ti Ho suggests revising the 1393 census to 65 million people, noting that large areas of North China and frontier areas were not counted in that census.
 Brook states that the population figures gathered in the official censuses after 1393 ranged between 51 and 62 million, while the population was in fact increasing.
 Even the Hongzhi Emperor remarked that the daily increase in subjects coincided with the daily dwindling number of registered civilians and soldiers.
 William Atwell estimates the population of China around 1400 at 90 million people, citing Heijdra and Mote.

 Historians are now turning to local gazetteers of Ming China for clues that would show consistent growth in population.
 Using the gazetteers, Brook estimates that the overall population under the Chenghua Emperor was roughly 75 million, despite mid-Ming census figures hovering around 62 million.
 While prefectures across the empire in the mid-Ming period were reporting either a drop in or stagnant population size, local gazetteers reported massive amounts of incoming vagrant workers with not enough good cultivated land for them to till, so that many would become drifters, con-men, or wood-cutters that contributed to deforestation.
 The Hongzhi and Zhengde emperors lessened the penalties against those who had fled their home region, while the Jiajing Emperor finally had officials register migrants wherever they had moved or fled in order to bring in more revenues.

 Even with the Jiajing reforms to document migrant workers and merchants, by the late Ming era the government census still did not accurately reflect the enormous growth in population.
 Gazetteers across the empire noted this and made their own estimations of the overall population in the Ming, some guessing that it had doubled, tripled, or even grown five-fold since 1368.
 Fairbank estimates a population of 160 million during the late Ming, while Brook estimates 175 million, and Ebrey estimates 200 million.
 However, a great epidemic that started in Shanxi in 1633, ravaged the densely populated areas along the Grand Canal; a gazetteer in northern Zhejiang noted more than half the population fell ill that year and that 90% of the local populace in one area was dead by 1642.